GuanQinG-GitHub/UAV_nav_via_MPPI/README.md

 # UAV_nav_via_MPPI

-This repository collects the code, workspace snapshots, and analysis scripts for the ECE 591 Software for Robotics project on UAV navigation with PX4, ROS 2, and MPPI-style trajectory tracking.
+This repository collects the code scripts for the ECE 591 Software for Robotics project.

 At a high level, the repo combines: